 Newer gardeners have a hard time with this drastic approach, but give it a try.
 The plants recover quickly; early bloomers start to look bedraggled by mid-season anyway.
 In fact, if... you have plants like perennial geraniums and Brunnera, whose foliage fades after flowering, shear the whole plant back to the new growth at the base and watch how quickly and how well they recover.

 03 of 06

 A clever way to prolong the perennial blooms is to prune the plants in steps.
 Visually divide a clump of 1 type of plant into 3 sections: front, center, and back.
 Once the plants get about 6-8" tall, prune the front and center sections of plants by 1/3 to 1/2.
 Let the whole clump grow another 6-8 inches and then prune just the front section by 1/3 to 1/2.

 This type of pruning will result in your single clump of plants turning into 3 levels, or steps, that will bloom in succession.
 Instead of... one flash of bloom, the rear section blooms first.
 As it fades, the center section starts to bloom and hides the fading plants in the rear.
 Last to bloom is the front section, which will grow taller and hide all the fading plants behind it.

 04 of 06

 Annuals are touted as a great way to keep your garden blooming all summer.
 Given the right care, annuals will work their hearts out for you.
-But some annuals, like the cleome and tall verbena shown here, don't respond to deadheading.
+Some annuals, like the cleome and tall verbena, don't respond to deadheading.
 They bloom and run out of time before they can set more buds.

 05 of 06